 Clearly, Galileo reserved the word ‘discoverer’ for Aristarchus of Samos.

 Aristarchus lived for about 80 years.
-If we could have built on his insights, rather than forgetting about them for so many centuries, think of how much further we might have come in our understanding the Universe.
+If we could have built on his insights, rather than forgetting about them for so many centuries, how much further might we have come in our understanding the universe?

 Our Cast of Characters